How Much Do You Need to Save to Retire by 40?

-If you do want to work toward an early retirement there are specific steps you should take immediately.
+There are specific steps you should immediately take if you want to work toward early retirement.
 Save as much as possible in 401(k), IRAs, and taxable investments.
 The key to achieving early retirement is usually centered around aggressively saving as much money as possible.
-This may sound like a no-brainer and most financial planners already suggest maximizing savings.
+This fact may sound like a no-brainer, and most financial planners already suggest maximizing savings.
 However, you also want to focus on saving in the right places or asset location.
 Contributing up to the maximum amount possible in 401(k) plans, IRAs, and brokerage accounts help to create tax diversification.

-With or without a penalty for early withdrawal, the early retiree must ultimately factor in the tax implications related to where they will generate retirement income.
+With or without a penalty for early withdrawal, the early retiree must ultimately factor in the tax implications related to their retirement income.

 Eliminate High-Interest Consumer Debt

 Eliminate high-interest consumer debt and maintain a low debt-to-income ratio.
 Lower debt obligations in retirement help free up income for basic needs and lifestyle expenses.
 Most early retirees share a common bond of becoming debt-free before their retirement transition.

 Manageable debt obligations for real assets like a primary residence or rental properties are an exception as long as the monthly debt payments are low.
 A 20% or lower debt-to-income ratio is a suggested guideline if you are planning on retiring in your 40’s.

 If saving at least half of your income isn’t a potential barrier for your financial independence plans, there are other things to consider.
 For one, Medicare eligibility doesn’t kick in until age 65.
 However, younger people with disabilities or end-stage renal disease may apply earlier.
 That lack of Medicare coverage means you will need to consider alternative ways to obtain affordable health insurance.